When do I need a permit?

 - Permit fee: $91.10

 - Occupancy fee

-- Private single dwelling: $4.80 per square metre per week
+- Works to existing single residential properties/local shop traders (small business): $5.50 per square metre per week

 I want to extend my permit